Ufuk Talay: 2020–21

 With the Phoenix forced to re-locate to Wollongong, Australia for the entirety of the 2020/21 A-League season, Talay's side finished in seventh place – just one point away from a top six finish.
 The Phoenix played particularly well in the second half of the campaign, setting a new club record by going 11 matches undefeated to finish out the season.
 Following the end of the season, Talay said he considered it a privilege to coach the Phoenix.

 On 21 May 2021, Talay signed a two-year extension to his contract.

 2021–22

 In his third season in charge, Talay guided the Phoenix to a sixth-placed finish securing a playoff spot in the finals series.
 They lost 1–0 to eventual winners Western United in the elimination final.
 Despite the early exit, the Phoenix exceeded expectations to finish sixth and qualify for the finals series given all the obstacles they had to overcome in 2021–22, such as spending the majority of the season away from home due to COVID-19 travel restrictions.

 2022–23

-In April 2023, Talay announced that he will leave Wellington Phoenix at the end of his contract.
-The club announced the following week that his assistant, Giancarlo Italiano will replace him.
+In April 2023, Talay announced that he would leave Wellington Phoenix at the end of his contract.
+The club announced the following week that his assistant, Giancarlo Italiano would replace him.

 Sydney FC

-Talay returned to Sydney FC as their head coach three rounds into the 2023-24 season, replacing the recently departed Steve Corica, a former teammate of Talay's at Sydney FC.
+On 8 November 2023, Talay returned to Sydney FC as their head coach three rounds into the 2023–24 season, replacing former teammate Steve Corica.
+Talay's first match in charge was a 5–1 win over Adelaide United at Coopers Stadium, with Sydney taking a 4–0 in the first half.
+Talay guided Sydney FC away from the bottom of the table, with the club enjoying an eight match unbeaten run from January to March 2024.
+The clubs inconsistent form in the final third of the season would see Sydney FC finish fourth at the end of the season.
+In the 2024 A-League Men finals series, Talay's side would be eliminated in the semi-finals, losing 2–1 on aggregate to the Central Coast Mariners.

+Sydney FC missed the finals by a point in Talay's second season in charge in the 2024-25 season, finishing seventh.

+With 5 matches to go in the 2025–26 season, his third season in charge, Talay was sacked by Sydney FC despite the team sitting in fifth position at the time, six points safe inside the finals qualifying positions.
+This came days after reported talks between Talay and the Western Sydney Wanderers over a potential managerial role for the 2026–27 season.

+Western Sydney Wanderers

+On 30 March 2026, Talay was announced as head coach of Western Sydney Wanderers, on a two-year deal starting from the 2026–27 season.
+The move was met with controversy due to the rivalry between the two clubs, with Australian website Football360 calling it "the most staggering hire in A-League history".
+He previously denied having talks with Western Sydney Wanderers.